 Nonstop flights.
 For me, the ability to bypass a layover — or maybe even two — and avoid flight delays is usually well-worth the price premium.

 Food.
-Eating is not only essential to living, it’s truly one of life’s simple pleasures.
-That’s why I refuse to sacrifice food quality in exchange for saving a few bucks.
-That being said I never overpay for organic produce.
+Eating is one of life’s simple pleasures — which is why I always buy high-quality food.
+That being said, I never overpay for organic produce.

 Internet service.
-There is nothing worse than a slow Internet connection, so I have no qualms paying an extra $15 per month for service that’s up to 15 times faster.
+There’s nothing worse than a slow Internet connection, so I have no qualms paying an extra $20 per month for service that’s up to 15 times faster.

 Soap.
 Awhile back the Honeybee started buying low-priced tinted “designer” liquid soaps.
 Unfortunately, they don’t cut through grease.
 At all.
 But, hey, at least the soaps are now color-coordinated with our remodeled kitchen and bathrooms!